 Sites like Etsy exist because of crafty people like you.
 There are a number of great online places where you can sell your wares, including online auction sites or you can even do it directly over social media.
 Pinterest, for example, can be a great place to advertise your work for free.

-If you’re thinking about having a physical location for your store, think about your budget the overhead that you’ll be paying, as well as what sort of permits or licensing you’ll require to set up shop.
+If you’re thinking about having a physical location for your store, think about your budget the overhead that you’ll be paying, as well as what sort of permits or licenses you’ll require to set up shop.
 Alternatively, you can go to tradeshows or sell your crafts at farmer’s market events.

 Planning Your Materials